lest-xu/bucs602termp/README.md

-# Assignment 3 - CS602
+# X Online Store - Term Project - CS602

-This README.md file provides an overview of the assignments functionality implemented for Assignment 3 Li Xu- CS602 O2 2024.
+This README.md file provides an overview of the assignments functionality implemented for term project Li Xu- CS602 O2 2024.

 ## Table of Contents